MathAdventurer/EVSense/README.md

 # EVSense

-The repository of EVSense: A Robust and Scalable Approach to Non-Intrusive EV Charging Detection.
+The repository of ACM e-Enery 2022 Paper: EVSense: A Robust and Scalable Approach to Non-Intrusive EV Charging Detection.

-## Citation

 If you find this work useful, please cite our paper: